luyadev/luya.io/docs/guide/frontend/urlrules.md

 ## Retrieve Current Rule in CMS Context

-When you have a CMS `Page as Module` or using the `Module Block` inside a page, the resolved URL Rule its accessible via <class name="luya\cms\Menu" method="getCurrentUrlRule" />.
-This allows you to access the params of the URL Rule inside layout files.
-If there is no URL Rule resolved, the return value is `null`.
-Below an example of how to access the method via the menu and an example response:
+When you have a CMS `Page as Module` or using the `Module Block` inside a page, the resolved URL rule is accessible via <class name="luya\cms\Menu" method="getCurrentUrlRule" />.
+This allows you to access the params of the URL rule inside layout files.
+If there is no URL rule resolved, the return value is `null`.
+Below is an example of how to access the method via the menu and an example response:

 ```php
 var_dump(Yii::$app->menu->getCurrentUrlRule());